department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 Fax your completed form and any supporting documents to 844-531-7818.
 <br>
 <br>
 You can also ask a regional benefit office for a copy of this form to fill out.
-Or you can call the VA toll-free hotline at <a href="tel:+18008271000">800-827-1000</a>, Monday through Friday, 8:00 a.m. - 9:00 p.m.
+Or you can call the VA toll-free hotline at <a href="tel:+18008271000">800-827-1000</a>, Monday through Friday, 8:00 a.m. to 9:00 p.m.
 ET, to request a form.
 </li>
 </ol>